gorlemahesh/Supplier360/README.md

 - 🤖 **Bedrock Agent–orchestrated workflow**
   Interact using natural language prompts such as “Generate a supplier risk profile” or
-  “What is the compliance score for Supplier X?”.
+  “What is the trust score for Supplier X?”.
 The Agent coordinates all Lambda action groups
   to produce a unified analysis.

 - 📊 **Compliance scoring engine**